 Reimbursement for meals while the employee is not on overnight travel status will be allowed under the following circumstances:

-- The traveler may not stop for a meal just to meet the three hour rule.
+- The traveler may not stop for a meal just to meet the eleven-hour rule.

-Meal reimbursements provided under the three-hour rule are considered taxable benefits and will be included with the employee’s next available payroll.
+Meal reimbursements provided under the eleven-hour rule are considered taxable benefits and will be included with the employee's next available payroll.

 B. Meals with Meetings: OFM 70.15.10